Table of contents

 Using an unprofessional email address

 One final mistake applicants make on their CV: a lack of professionalism.
 Never use an old email address like “xStoneColdx@example.com.”
 Instead of showcasing your unique personality, personal addresses undermine your credibility as a candidate.
+A professional email address should use a simple combination of your name or initials.

-CV writing: Final checklist
+CV Writing: Final Checklist

 -